mesa-summer-school-2023/mesa-school-bugnet/docs/maxilab.rst

 Exercise 2
 --------
-The first step is to compute the two integrals in Eq~(\ref{eq:I}).
+The first step is to compute the two integrals in Eq :math:`(\ref{eq:I})`.
 For the Brunt-Väisälä frequency, we need to first ensure it is zero in convective regions and so we compute a new array with all elements >0.
 A new array of a variable length is defined as follows,

 .. code:: fortran